oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/session-01.md

 ## Outcomes & Branches

-- Best Case: Legal entry, ally in Falk or Valoise, solid clues to coin and barge.
+- Best Case: Ally in Falk, solid clues to coin and barge.
 Reputation: +1 with pragmatic officials, 0 with Traditionalists.
 - Mixed Case: Forged papers work but flag PCs (Heat +1).
 Gain a rival in the zealot faction.
 Orcs might trail you as “heralds.”
 - Worst Case: Mirror bandits escalate or a rite goes awry; take the Hollow Way (gain 1 temporary Corruption if you fail a Hard Willpower test) but reach Nuln with spooky proof that “something watches.”
 - Optional: If PCs steal the wrong mirror, the reflection pursues one character in dreams (advantage once / penalty once next session; GM’s choice depending on play).